Find Grad Schools

 27% Racial-Ethnic Minorities*

 The most popular school in the United States for business administration students seekinga master's degree is Western Governors University.
 Each year, around 147,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,162 per year, while in-state graduate students, on average, pay $7,500 per year.
-The business administration program at Western Governors University awarded 4,830 master's degrees during the 2020-2021 school year.
-Around 27% of these students were from an underrepresented racial-ethnic group, and 56% were women.
+The average in-state tuition for full-time undergraduates is $7,404 per year, while in-state graduate students, on average, pay $7,765 per year.
+During the most recent year for which we have data, 4,830 people received their master's degree in business administration from WGU.
+About 58% of this group were women, and 27% were students from an underrepresented racial-ethnic group.

 #2